 Chronic venous insufficiency (CVI) is a common condition that causes chronic pain and fatigue in the legs, among other symptoms.
 Here's what to know about it.

 Need a Vein Screening?

 Schedule a screening at McFarland Vein Clinic.
 No referral is necessary.

 Symptoms can have a significant impact on the quality of life.
 If you suffer from any of the following symptoms, you may benefit from medical treatment of varicose or spider veins.
+Symptoms can include:

 “Leg veins have valves direct the blood back to the heart.
 Normal functioning valves keep the blood flowing upward against gravity,” says Dr. Salti.
 “In cases of varicose veins, the valves aren’t functioning properly allowing blood to go back down causing the veins to dilate and blood to pool.
 Subsequently the pressure in the affected vein increases leading to permanent changes and damage to the skin at the calves and ankles.”

 Anyone is at risk of developing varicose veins over their lifetime.
 Varicose veins are three times more common in women than men.
 Risk factors include heredity, inactivity such as long periods of standing or sitting in one place, obesity and multiple pregnancies.